kexxalex/GPURayTracer/README.md

 # GPURayTracer
-An OpenGL RayTracer with Phong Shaded free camera movement
+An OpenGL RayTracer with Phong Shaded free camera movement.
+Code is still a mess...